overvis/opcb-release/README.md

 OPCB-221 follows [semantic versioning.](https://semver.org/) Each version is tagged in this repository with a tag in the format `opcb-221-rpi3/A.B.C`

-Current version of the OPCB-221 services is displayed on the bottom of the configuration web-interface page or can be accessed through the API.
+The current version of the OPCB-221 services is displayed on the bottom of the configuration web interface page or can be accessed through the API.

 ### Automatic updates